Godzillaniz/Cocktail-Explorer/README.md

 1. Fork the repository.
 2. Create a new branch for your feature or fix:
+5. Open a Pull Request against the main branch of the original repository.

+## License

+This project is licensed under the **GNU General Public License v3.0 (GPLv3)**.
+See the [LICENSE](LICENSE) file for more details.

+## Contact

+For questions, suggestions, or feedback, please open an issue in this repository or contact the maintainer via GitHub.

+---

 #### Enjoy WEBAPP - By Bocaletto Luca